karloversic/apartments-price-scraper/README.md

 # Apartments price scraper
-Scrapes "www.booking.com" for prices of (specific) apartments, and saves the data in .txt table.
+Scrapes "www.booking.com" for prices of (specific) apartments, and saves the data in `prices.txt` in table.

 ### Requirements
 For scraper to  work, [chromedriver](https://chromedriver.chromium.org/) is required.